Skip to content

 In this case, we'll use a SimpleRenderer with visual variables to alter the size of each feature based on the percentage of the population living below the poverty line.
 The layer used contains polygon features of counties.
 We can assign a marker symbol to the renderer so the centroid of each county is overlaid with a marker whose size can be altered based on a numeric attribute

-1. Create a SimpleRenderer and assign it a default symbol
+Create a SimpleRenderer with a default symbol

 All that's required when creating a renderer with a continuous size ramp is a SimpleRenderer with visual variables.